fortinet-fortisoar/widget-funnel-chart/docs/usage.md

 **Funnel Chart Widget Edit View**

-**1. Dataset : Single Module**
+**1. Dataset : Single Record**

-Select the "Single Module" option if all the records to be rendered are in a single record of a certain field of the module.
+Select the "Single Record" option if all the data to be rendered are in a single record of a certain field of the module.

 <img src="./media/custom-module.png" width=50%>